yldzahmet/Fast-Taxi/README.md

 # Fast Taxi
-#### Description: Fast Taxi is game basic taxi game.
+#### Description: Fast Taxi is a basic taxi game.
 In a straight road  we drive and looking for a customer.
 When we see it then stop in front of it and game ask us to are you accept customer.

 ### Game Rules
 We have following attributes in game: